ECHOEProject/echoe/doc/documentation.md

 -   "*on mǣgenþrymme and on mīhte* and on godcundnysse" ([394.24.3](https://echoe.uni-goettingen.de/#/versions/394.24#s394.24.3))
 -   "*ǣgðer ge on golde ge on seolfre* ge on fela ōðra dēorwurðra þinga" ([38.36.105](https://echoe.uni-goettingen.de/#/versions/38.36#s38.36.105))

-# The `<standOff>` Node
+# The `<standOff>` Tree

-☞ Where metadata were available that we could not accommodate in either header or text body, we have anchored a `<standOff>`{.xml} node at the end of the XML document.
+☞ Where metadata were available that we could not accommodate in either header or text body, we have anchored a `<standOff>`{.xml} tree at the end of the XML document.
 This section describes the information there encoded.

 ## Glosses and Alternate Readings